Summersaltz/SpiritCafeWebsite/README.md

-# Spirit Cafe Website
+# Welcome to the Spirit Cafe website
-The very first website I ever created.